Barrowford: History

 Another weaving shed at Higherford Mill has been converted to artists' workshops.
 By the 1860s, the village was heavily reliant on the cotton mills for employment, and, along with the rest of Lancashire, was badly affected by the Cotton Famine during the American Civil War.
 The wall alongside the river opposite Barrowford Park was built during this period to provide work for unemployed weavers: the milestone, which projects from the wall, is dated 1866.

 Governance

 Barrowford was once a township in the ancient parish of Whalley.
 This became a civil parish in 1866, and then in 1894 the urban areas became an urban district up until 1974.
 The part of Blacko parish historically in Lancashire was created from the remainder, with the exception of a small area across Pendle Water, which became part of Nelson.

 The parish is split between the Barrowford and Blacko and Higherford wards of Pendle Borough Council.
-It is in the Pendle parliamentary constituency, which is coterminous with the borough.
+It is in the Pendle and Clitheroe parliamentary constituency.